GhislainSanjuan/LostInTranslation/README.md

 |------|---|
 |The user selects a language through USER SETTINGS table| ![6](https://github.com/GhislainSanjuan/LostInTranslation/blob/main/docs/6.png?raw=true) |
 |The user selects a Safety card :  if there is already a translation, the content and container is displayed with its translation ; if not the use can hit the button translation.
 After a bit of time the content will appear translated | ![7](https://github.com/GhislainSanjuan/LostInTranslation/blob/main/docs/7.png?raw=true) |

+## Application behaviour you can change

+In the template application, some behaviours have been defined in a certain way, but you can change them :
+- When a safety card is update, all the previous translation are deleted to be generated again by users
+- When a safety card is created, the translations could be created automatically
+- When a language is added, the fields display name translations are added